Rosuav/TwitchTips/Moderation.md

 Twitch offers a number of moderation tools and anti-spam/anti-troll guards.
-I go into some detail during the second part of [Streamer Tips 2](StreamerAdvice_20190816) which should be viewed as a companion to this.
-(TODO: Get a starting timestamp.)
+I go into some detail during the second part of [Streamer Tips 2](StreamerAdvice_20190816) which should be viewed as a companion to this - moderation starts at the 08:36 mark.

 ## AutoMod